10 Ways Your Website Can Work Harder For You

 So you’ve invested into a new website or spent countless hours learning to build it yourself and you just haven’t seen a return.
 You set up your new website because your customers and potential prospects keep asking you for your website address.
 You’ve heard stories of other business owners receiving significant increases in business from their websites and of course you want in on that.

 Unfortunately, your story hasn’t been the same as those other businesses whose websites have garnered them such success – on the contrary, your website has not generated one stinkin’ sale since you launched it!

 What happened to build it and they will come?

 Make sure your website has a professional appearance

 Prepare yourself to take a cold hard look at your website – better yet – get a friend to look at it and tell them not to hold any punches.
 You need an unbiased and brutally honest review to know whether or not your website comes across as a professional production or an amateur attempt.

 Are the graphics professional quality and crisp?
-Are your photos blurry, stretched or pixelated?
+Are your photos blurry, stretched or pixellated?
 Are your fonts and font colors consistent across the entire site?
 If your site displays any of these symptoms you need to take immediate action:

-- Stretched, squeezed or pixelated photos
+- Stretched, squeezed or pixellated photos

 - graphics or sprites that are spinning, twirling, flashing or otherwise irritating